-As soon as you write Selenium Java in your resume, interviewer is bound to give you a sheet of paper & ask write a Java program.
+As soon as you write Selenium Automation in your resume, interviewer is bound to give you a sheet of paper & ask write a Java program.
 Though Selenium doesn’t require extensive Java knowledge but still there is a set of basic Java programs that you should be able to write on-the-spot.
-This article covers five of the most popular Write a Java program questions frequently asked in the technical interview.
-The questions are easy, but don’t forget to mark these java-program in your to do list before attending any technical interview for Selenium automation testing.
+Continuing on our Java interview series for Selenium Automation, this article covers five of the common Java Sort programs frequently asked in the basic technical interview.
+The questions are easy, but don’t forget to mark these java programs in your to do list before attending any entry-level technical interview for Selenium automation testing.

 “How do you connect to a Database?” the interviewer asked.
 That was simple, right.
 Using a Database connection string I said.
 But what do you pass in connection string and how does it works at the backend?
 Oh Oh!
 They need the details.
 As a tester, most of the testing is centered on web applications (i.e. browser) and now-a-days mobile apps.
 But as with API testing, Database testing & SQL is growing in demand.
 Database knowledge is something every tester is expected to know about.
 So with this article we try to explain how to connect to a database, in detail.